-- Using stationary GPs is not enough to effectively model point patterns in large urban domains. - ► The blocking approach can significantly reduce computation time. - More details can be found in the submitted arXiv paper: https://arxiv.org/pdf/1910.05212.pdf
+- Using stationary GPs is not enough to effectively model point patterns in large urban domains. - ► The blocking approach can significantly reduce computation time. - The proposed model is interpretable and provides useful criminological insights. - More details can be found in the paper Povala et al. (2020).